atuld8/testSample/README.md

-# testSample
+# testSample repository
-Test sample programs
+Test sample programs will be available for testing and demo